ktorn/completium-landing/docs/dapp-first/first2.md

 completium-cli show account
 ```

-If the balance is below 3 tez, then follow these <Link to='/docs/dapp-tools/gitpod#check-admin-account'>instructions</Link> to import a new account (or transfer some tez to the admin account).
+If the balance is below 3 tezies, then follow these <Link to='/docs/dapp-tools/gitpod#check-admin-account'>instructions</Link> to import a new account (or transfer some tezies to the admin account).

 ## Create smart contract file